 Mapping GCxGC: Frankincense vs Myrrh

-Snow against woman holding bottles of oil massageIt seems like every December, the world becomes just a little more interested in frankincense and myrrh.
+Bottles of Liquid FragrancesIt seems like every December, the world becomes just a little more interested in frankincense and myrrh.
 Just what are these gifts mentioned in the Christmas story?
 And what sets them apart?

 Frankincense and myrrh are both aromatic tree resins.
 Frankincense comes from the boswellia tree, and myrrh is a product of the commiphora tree.
 They have been used in perfumes and incense for thousands of years.
 Both resins can be dissolved into essential oils, making them ideal subjects for GCxGC-TOFMS examinations.